Skip to content

 • There are no suggestions because the search field is empty.

-How to use the Lara Translate App in Google Sheets
+How to use Lara Translate App in Google Sheets

 Getting Started

-Before using the functions, open the Lara sidebar to connect your Translation Memories and Glossaries.
+Before using the functions, open the Lara sidebar to configure your default settings.

 3. In the Translation Memories section, select the memories you want to apply to this sheet.
-Click the Refresh icon to sync the latest memories from your Lara account;
+Click the Refresh icon to sync the latest assets from your Lara account

-4. In the Glossaries section, select the glossaries you want to apply.
-Click the Refresh icon to sync the latest glossaries from your Lara account.
+4. In the Glossaries section, select the glossaries you want to apply

-The selected Translation Memories and Glossaries are applied globally to all LARATRANSLATE functions in the sheet.
+The selected Translation Memories, Glossaries, and Style are applied as defaults to all LARATRANSLATE functions in the sheet.
+You can override them for individual cells directly in the formula.

 Note: If you share the sheet with someone who has editing access, they can trigger LARATRANSLATE and LARAEVAL functions and consume characters from their Lara account.